Jean Genet: Novels and autobiography

 Throughout his five early novels, Genet works to subvert the traditional set of moral values of his assumed readership.
 He celebrates a beauty in evil, emphasizes his singularity, raises violent criminals to icons, and enjoys the specificity of homosexual gesture and coding and the depiction of scenes of betrayal.
 Our Lady of the Flowers (Notre Dame des Fleurs 1943) is a journey through the prison underworld, featuring a fictionalized alter-ego named Divine, usually referred to in the feminine.
 Divine is surrounded by tantes ("aunties" or "queens") with colorful sobriquets such as Mimosa I, Mimosa II, First Communion and the Queen of Rumania.

 The two auto-fictional novels Miracle of the Rose (Miracle de la rose 1946) and The Thief's Journal (Journal du voleur 1949) describe Genet's time in Mettray Penal Colony and his experiences as a vagabond and prostitute across Europe.
 Querelle de Brest (1947) is set in the port town of Brest, where sailors and the sea are associated with murder.
 Funeral Rites (1949) is a story of love and betrayal across political divides, written for the narrator's lover, Jean Decarnin, killed by the Germans in WWII.

 Prisoner of Love, published in 1986 after Genet's death, is a memoir of his encounters with Palestinian fighters and Black Panthers.
 It has a more documentary tone than his fiction.

 Art criticism

 Genet wrote an essay on the work of the Swiss sculptor and artist Alberto Giacometti titled L'Atelier d'Alberto Giacometti.
 It was highly praised by major artists, including Giacometti and Picasso.
 Genet wrote in an informal style, incorporating excerpts of conversations between himself and Giacometti.
 Genet's biographer Edmund White said that, rather than write in the style of an art historian, Genet "invented a whole new language for discussing" Giacometti, proposing "that the statues of Giacometti should be offered to the dead, and that they should be buried."
+Genet also published two influential essays on Rembrandt, Rembrandt’s Secret in 1958, and What Remains of a Rembrandt Torn into Four Equal Pieces and Flushed Down the Toilet in 1967.